webkom/lego/docs/authentication.rst

 a valid user and the right permissions is able to create an OAuth2 application.
 This works in the same way as ``Login with GitHub`` or any other OAuth2 system.

-You should newer expose the ``client_secret`` to the public.
+You should never expose the ``client_secret`` to the public.
 Never implement the OAuth2 authorization flow in a browser.

-The snippet bellow can be used together with ``python-social-auth`` to authenticate with Lego as the user directory.
+The snippet below can be used together with ``python-social-auth`` to authenticate with Lego as the user directory.

 ::